fle-internal/ka-lite-central/README.md

 Hopefully we can standardize our dev environment and get up and running much more quickerer.
 1. Get the latest version of vagrant.
 Warning: On Debian (even on testing) the version is far behind.
 Get it from the vagrant website.
-2. Run `vagrant box add hashicorp/trusty64` to grab the base virtual machine.
+2. Get the codebase: `git clone --recursive https://github.com/fle-internal/ka-lite-central.git` (if you're planning to make changes, you should fork the repo and clone your fork instead)
+3. Run `git submodule update` in the directory created by the last command.
-3. Run `vagrant up` to start the machine and provision it.
+4. Run `vagrant up` to start the machine and provision it.
+5. Run `vagrant ssh` to start an SSH session in the virtual machine.
+Move to the `/vagrant/centralserver` directory and run the command `./manage.py setup` to finish the setup process.

 ### Pointing distributed ka-lite servers to local central server